drgrib/ttimer/README.md

 ## Exiting

-To exit the timer at any time, simply enter `q`.
+To exit the timer at any time, simply press `q`.

 ## Timezone Setting